rubygems/rfcs/text/0003-extended-error-management.md

   return nil unless File.exist?(path)

   # If we have a handler, then load it
-  # Each handler may contain multiple matchable errors, iterate and matc
+  # Each handler may contain multiple matchable errors, iterate and match
   # Each matchable error is based on the gem version and a pattern to match
   # If we match the gem version and the pattern is found in the original error message, then we extract out the build error and replace it.
   troubleshooted = false